scaffold-eth/se-2-docs/docs/recipes/GetCurrentBalanceFromAccount.md

 ### Step 1: Create a new Component

-Begin by creating a new component in the `components` folder of your application.
+Begin by creating a new component in the "components" folder of your application.

 ```tsx title="components/ConnectedAddressBalance.tsx"
 export const ConnectedAddressBalance = () => {